Elopement In Michigan’s Upper Peninsula: Sugarloaf Mountain

-Rachel + David chose to elope in Michigan’s UP to take advantage of the unique features and landscapes it has to offer.
+Rachel + David chose to elope in Michigan’s Upper Peninsula for their non-traditional, pagan wedding.
 The day started with the two of them getting ready at Marquette’s historic Landmark Inn.
 From there we ventured over the Presque Isle to explore the otherworldly black rocks.

 The ceremony was intimate, with just a few people there, and it was incredibly personal.
 The couple wanted to incorporate witchy, pagan elements into their ceremony.
 Atop the mountain, they set up a small altar space and Rachel cast a circle of protection with salt.
 Candles were lit, and sage was burned.
 Then the ceremony began.
 Rachel and David read their own vows, and I’d be lying if I said I didn’t shed a tear or two!
 It was incredibly heartfelt and momentous.